Mental Health in Construction – Everything You Need to Know

 mental health in construction

-Those in the construction sector are three times more likely to take their lives than those working in other fields, according to research.
-They are also six times more likely to die from suicide than a fall from height.
+Those in the construction sector are more than three times more likely to take their lives than those working in other fields.
+They’re also six times more likely to die from suicide than from a fall from height – the industry’s most common fatal accident.

 Mental Health in Construction